arrilot/laravel-widgets/README.md

 Widget params are encrypted (by default) and sent via ajax call under the hood.
 So expect them to be `json_encoded()` and `json_decoded()` afterwards.

 > Note: You can turn encryption off for a given widget by setting `public $encryptParams = false;` on it.
-However, this action makes widget params publicly accessible, so please make sure you do not leave any vulnerabilities.
+However, this action will make widget params publicly accessible, so please make sure to not leave any vulnerabilities.
 For example, if you pass something like user_id through widget params and turn encryption off, you do need to add one more access check inside the widget.

 > Note: You can set `use_jquery_for_ajax_calls` to `true` in the config file to use it for ajax calls if you want to.